Village at Tuscan Lakes

 707 Pienza Lane, League City, Texas 77573

-Elegant, Gated 55+ Community of The Village at Tuscan Lakes Has Single Story, Single Family Homes, a Sumptuous Clubhouse and a European Flair
+Handsome, Gated 55+ Community of The Village at Tuscan Lakes Has Single Story, Single Family Homes, a Sumptuous Clubhouse and More

 The orginal developer was Centex Homes, but Pulte (Del Webb) took over a few years later.
 Now that it is complete, The Village at Tuscan Lakes has nearly 360 single story, single family houses.
 The overall community has a resort atmosphere, as does The Village, and 55+ buyers have three home collections from which to choose.